How to Master Narrative Writing in a Single Week

 Creativity doesn’t answer to the blare of the factory horn.
 Students should give their imaginations some time to frolic and cavort.

-A COMPLETE UNIT ON NARRATIVE WRITING FOR STUDENTS & TEACHERS
+A COMPLETE UNIT ON TEACHING NARRATIVE WRITING IN 2022

 Day 7!
 Where does the time go?